NotTheUsual/Twitter-Clone/README.md

 - That's it!

 Extra content!
 - Scroll to the end of the page, and you'll be rewarded with a spinner for a bit, and then two extra tweets.
-IF you try the same trick again, you'll get exactly the same result, which only seems fair.
+If you try the same trick again, you'll get exactly the same result, which only seems fair.

 Think that's everything